rie-ucl/bibliokit/README.md

 Plot Country Overview

-This function analyzes the countries associated with publications from Scopus search results and provides various insights such as country rankings, global share, and trends over years.
+The `plot_country_overview()` function analyses and visualise the countries associated with publications from Scopus search results.

 ### Parameter
  res Scopus search results, including `entries`, which is a list of publication details.